frkndrk38-beep/fd-sleep-privacy/README.md

 ## Local Data Storage

 Sleep records, notes, preferences, statistics, and sleep audio recordings are stored locally on the user’s device.
-They are not uploaded to or stored on FD Sleep Tracker servers.
+They are not uploaded to or stored on servers operated by FD OMZ.

 ## Data Retention